 If you are sensitive to high altitudes, make sure that you talk to your doctor before traveling, and that you spend enough time in the Sacred Valley to get acclimated before you increase the elevation even higher.
 The hotel staff is likely to push the controversial local remedy for altitude problems on you, so do some research before you travel.
 People with health issues should consider either skipping Puno/Lake Titicaca or acclimating longer at the lower elevations.

-After arriving in Lima the night before, we spent the second morning of our trip exploring the historic center of the city.
+After arriving in Lima the night before, our family spent the second morning of our trip exploring the historic center of the city.
 Because it was Sunday, a lot of things were closed, but we were able to duck into a few churches, see a local celebration, visit a food market, and enjoy the architecture.
 In the afternoon, we took a flight to Cusco, where we immediately headed for somewhat lower elevation (but still really high) in the Sacred Valley, arriving in the evening.

 On day four, we decided to do another taxi tour of the Sacred Valley, this time to Pisac, where we explored the Inca ruins and visited the town’s market.

 Day five was the highlight of the trip, where we took a guided tour through Machu Picchu.
 Amazing!
+This historic site should not be skipped, and if you are doing family travel and aren’t up for the famous hike into this destination, it is easy to get to by train.

 Our sixth day was in Cusco.
 There was some illness, so we didn’t do as much as we hoped, but it was still a really fun city.